 I suppose this can be helpful, especially for auditory learners.

 This is a good app with basic elements.
 I like that it has a Topics list.
-My 11 year old niece love this app best.
-I personally don’t find it as useful as Scripture Typer, but it’s free so try it out and decide for yourself.
+My 11-year-old niece loves this app best.
+I personally don’t find it as useful as Scripture Typer, but it’s free, so try it out and decide for yourself.

 Not available for Android or online use.

 This app is about as straight forward as they come.
 You simply add your own verses into a long list.
 You can easily upload verses from eight different available translations.